bioimage-io/spec-bioimage-io/README.md

 ## Model Specification

 A model entry in the bioimage.io model zoo is defined by a configuration file `<model name>.model.yaml`.
-The configuration file must contain the following \[optional\] keys:
+The configuration file must contain the following \[optional\]* keys (* denotes that the field is optional depending on input to another field):

 - `format_version`